ryzhak/torgi-alarm/README.md

 	EMAIL_TARGET: "spektr-shop@yandex.ru"
 };

-- how to use
+- how to use(add company and add to targets)
 - tests
-- run with casperjs run.js
+- run with node load_targets.js && casperjs run.js

 add db to db/config/config.js: module.exports = {